collaborativebioinformatics/Cis_and_trans_effects_on_variant_penetrance/README.md

 ```bash
 ./getPCfromPlinkDirectory.sh ../testPlink/  chr6:29944513-29945558 PCoutput
 ```

 The script:
 1. Extracts variants from the region of interest
 2. Performs quality control
 3. Calculates PCs that explain up to 90% of variance
 4. Outputs PC coordinates and variance explained

-(Optionally) Extract the single variant of interest
+Optionally, you can extract the single variant of interest:

 ```bash
 ./getSingleVariantFromPlinkDirectory.sh ../testPlink/ chr6:32529369:C:A SNVoutput.txt
 ```

 The query variant can be from any source and can even be an aggregate score over multiple variants.

 ### Step 2: Run StructLMM with Local Ancestry PCs

 We then apply the StructLMM framework using:
 - The query SNV as the genetic variant
 - Local ancestry PCs as the "environment"
-- The phenotype of qinterest
+- The phenotype of interest

 ## Requirements